 |Minimal superko||Forbids a board play to repeat the last position both players passed in successively.||Renaissance rules||Slight complement to the basic ko rule.|

-The following variants have been used in theoretical discussions:
+A possible reasoning behind a few of the above is a generic long cycle rule.
+The following variants have also been used in theoretical discussions:

 - Active Superko (first description here by Rubilia): a player who makes the same play (including pass, in the same position) for the second time wins.